The short answer: probably not. And if there is a recovery claim, it's narrower than most families fear.

 - An inventory of probate assets

-- Surviving relationships (spouse, minor children, disabled children), for mandatory exemptions
+- Surviving relationships (spouse, minor children, blind or disabled children), for the survivor protections

 - Hardship waiver information if applying